fetchai/mettalex-market-maker/on-chain/README.md

 We can provide the contract addresses to `scripts/contract-cache/contract_address.json` if we want to connect the existing contracts.
 If the address left blank, it will be automatically deployed by the script.
 ### Script options:
-    -h, --help
-    show this help message and exit

-    --action ACTION, -a ACTION
+    -h, --help            show this help message and exit --action ACTION, -a ACTION
-    Action to perform: connect, deploy (default), setup

-    --network NETWORK, -n NETWORK
+                          Action to perform: connect, deploy (default), setup --network NETWORK, -n NETWORK
-    For connecting to local, kovan or bsc-testnet network

-    --strategy STRATEGY, -v STRATEGY
+                          For connecting to local, kovan, bsc-testnet or bsc-mainnet network --strategy STRATEGY, -v STRATEGY
-    For getting strategy version we want to deploy DEX for
+                          For getting strategy version we want to deploy DEX for --simulation SIMULATION, -s SIMULATION
+    --initial_spot INITIAL_SPOT, -p INITIAL_SPOT
+                          Initial spot price for commodity, default 2500 i.e. 250.0 (1 dp precision)
+    --args_file ARGS_FILE, -i ARGS_FILE
+                          Deployment parameter arguments file, default args.json
+    --json_build JSON_BUILD_FILE, -j JSON_BUILD_FILE
+                          Setup from json file containing all ABI and bytecode --out_file OUT_FILE, -o OUT_FILE
+                          Generate output file of component, address, ABI for use with Brownie

-For using strategy V2, we use 2 with `-v` option.
+For using strategy V3, we use 3 with `-v` option.

 ### Output: